Registering for the portal

 There is no grace period for submitting an application for a project that has already started.
 As described in the program requirements, participants must not have entered into a binding commitment prior to applying to the Retrofit program.

 Once your incentive invoice has been approved, it should take between eight and twelve weeks to receive your incentive.

-Save on Energy Retrofit program projects that were pre-approved by local hydro companies before May 1, 2019, have to be in-service by December 31, 2020.
+Save on Energy Retrofit program projects that were pre-approved by local hydro companies before May 1, 2019, have until June 30, 2021, to complete as per a recent extension of certain project timelines.
+Contact your local hydro company for more information.

 Retrofit projects submitted after April 1, 2019, or that were not pre-approved by local hydro companies by May 1, 2019, have to be in-service by December 31, 2021.
 Retrofit projects must receive pre-approval by December 31, 2020.

 It is always best to complete all the information in the application, but we recognize that sometimes that isn’t possible, for example, when a tender process hasn’t been concluded.
 In this case, applicants should estimate the project costs and include a note explaining why they are estimated and when actual costs are expected to be available.
 This will help the technical reviewer understand why estimated costs were included in the application.